Case Index

 Construction Loan Ledger – Sheriff’s Sale, Post-Redemption Payments, and Charge-Off (2017–2018)

 This record presents the Bank of Ann Arbor construction loan ledger associated with the August 3, 2017 sheriff’s sale of three Ann Arbor properties.
-The ledger documents a $1.4 million credit bid, subsequent principal payments including a $1.15 million post-redemption payment, and a March 2018 charge-off of $294K, providing a financial record of the transaction, including subsequent financing arrangements and efforts to complete the transaction.
+The ledger documents a $1.4 million credit bid, a subsequent $1.15 million post-redemption principal payment, and a March 2018 charge-off of $294K.

 Bank of Ann Arbor Loan Ledger vs Credit Reporting: $15.29M TransUnion Tradeline (Foerster & Petrou)

-This record presents the Bank of Ann Arbor construction loan ledger and subsequent credit reporting for Dr. Bradley Foerster and Dr. Myria Petrou.
+This record compares the construction loan ledger with subsequent credit reporting for Dr. Bradley Foerster and Dr. Myria Petrou.
 The ledger reflects a single construction loan (~$1.48M) and a documented $6,000 payment (March 2, 2017).

 Credit reporting (June 27, 2019) reflects the same loan as two tradelines in TransUnion, including a $15.29 million revolving credit limit and a “foreclosure redeemed” notation.